Palacio de San Carlos

 The Teatro Colón, with its adorable Italian-style facade, has had various names since its birth in 1792; this latest version opened as...

 This museum occupies a one-time Jesuit college and traces the evolution of how religious and portrait art pieces are made, particularly...

 This two-floor museum is run by military guys in fatigues, and may be interesting to some for its playful models sporting the history of...

 La Candelaria's most famous theater – and the city's loveliest – reopened in 2014 after a six-year renovation.
 It hosts a repertoire of...

 La Condesa Irina Lazaar

-This small, unsigned 10-table eatery run by a Mexican-American from California catering to bohos, judges, Congressmen and others in the...
+This small, unsigned 10-table eatery run by a hands-on Mexican-American from California caters to bohos, judges, Congressmen and...

 Calle 10 No 5-51 · interesting places nearby